Math 320 syllabus

 Foundations of Mathematics (W)

-A transition to higher mathematics with an emphasis on proof techniques.
+Course Description: A transition to higher mathematics with an emphasis on proof techniques.
 Topics include symbolic logic, elementary set theory, induction, relations, functions, and the structure of the number system.
 Mathematics and Statistics majors are encouraged to take MA 320 as soon as possible after completing MA 125.
-This course is taught in the traditional lecture format.
-3 Credits.

-Upon successful completion of the course a student will
+Learning outcomes: Upon the successful completion of the course a student will:

-Understand the rules of formal logic and be able to use these rules to read and write mathematical arguments;
+- Be able to state and verify the rules of formal logic and apply them to read and write mathematical arguments;

-Understand the rudiments of set theory and the role of set theory in mathematics;
+- Be able to state, justify and apply the rules of elementary set theory and explain the role of set theory in mathematics;

 - Be able to state the definition of a relation;

 - Be able to state, verify and apply some properties of a relation (especially, order relations, equivalence relations, and the application of the latter to partitions of sets);

 - Be able to state the definition of a function;